ved-websites/fullstacked/api/README.md

 # Fullstacked API Code

-This folder includes the code hosted on a backend that contains the configuration for the GraphQL schema and the storage link (using Minio).
+This folder includes the code hosted on a backend that contains the configuration for the TS-Rest contract and the storage link (using Minio).